Navy sailors from various ships

 and US Navy.

-Special Boat Services (SBS) deals with Black Ops, counter
+Boat Services deals with Black Ops, counter terrorism

 Bones attained his training, making him a deadly assassin,